davemacdo/vuepress-curriculum/docs/comp-1/unit-1/tonality-etude.md

     - Your complete étude score.

 Bring your instrument to class to present your work!
 These don't need to be fully realized performances; we're just reading for one another.
 No pressure.

+## Rubric

+### Étude

+- 4: The étude presents two or more versions of the melody and establishes a tonal center while avoiding functional harmony.
+- 3: The étude presents two or more versions of the melody, but does not establish a tonal center or relies too heavily on functional harmony.

+### Score

+- 1: The score is clear and readable.
+It includes all the information needed to realize the music, including dynamics and articulations.
+- 0: The score may be missing some information, or may be somewhat difficult to read.

 [^solo]: In order to focus on melody, pianists and guitarists should focus on a solo line.
 Treat your instrument as a violin or cello, similar to a one-hand piano work.
 Vocalists should plan to sing their work as a vocalise (without text).